cyralinc/terraform-provider-cyral/docs/resources/repository.md

 # Repository Resource

-Provides a resource to handle repositories.
+Provides a resource to [track repositories](https://cyral.com/docs/manage-repositories/repo-track).

 See also [Cyral Repository Configuration Module](https://github.com/cyralinc/terraform-cyral-repository-config).
 This module provides the repository configuration options as shown in Cyral UI.